BabasGames/wot-mod-station/README.md

 ## 🤝 Contributing

 This project is actively developed.
-Bug reports and suggestions are welcome via GitHub Issues.
+Bug reports and suggestions are welcome via Discord.

 ---